 Abstract.
 This article describes the ten principal witnesses to the regnal canon, namely the Laud synchronisms, chronological poems by Flann Mainistreach, Gilla Cóemáin and Gilla mo Dubda Ó Casaide, various editions of Lebor Gabála, Michéal Ó Clérigh’s Seanchas Riogh Ereann and Annala Rioghachta Eireann (alias Annals of the Four Masters), Seathrún Céitinn’s Foras Feasa ar Éirinn, and Ruaidhrí O’Flaherty’s Ogygia.
 It describes and provides a parallel collation of these regnal years for each reign, and discusses their significant correspondences and differences.
 Where possible it identifies the location chosen by each source for the year of the Incarnation.

-This is the first book to systematically
+This is the first book to

-chronicles which were maintained in
+Christian chronicles which were maintained in

 Thomas M. Charles-Edwards The Chronicle of

 ‘Bede’s primary source for the Vulgate chronology in his chronicles in De temporibus and De temporum ratione’, in Immo Warntjes and Dáibhí Ó Cróinín (edd) Computus and its cultural context in the Latin West – Proceedings of the 1st International conference on the Science of Computus in Ireland and Europe, Galway, 14–16 July, 2006 (Brepols, Turnhout 2010), 159–89.